ChristianLapinig/aem-setup-cli/README.md

 ```
 -h, --help                help for setup
--m, --mount string        Path to an existing AEM repository that will be mounted to your instances.
 -p, --path string         Path where AEM should be setup.
 Default is the current directory you are in. (default ".")
 ```